 - A code compliance certification

-In practice, inspectors are really doing two things: identifying defects and managing expectations.
+In practice, inspectors are really doing two things: identifying defects and setting expectations.

 How to read the report without spiraling

-Most reports are organized by system (roof, electrical, HVAC, plumbing, foundation/structure, appliances, etc.) and include photos.
-Start with the summary, but don’t stop there.
+Most reports are organized by system, such as roof, electrical, HVAC, plumbing, foundation, structure, and appliances.
+They also include photos.
+Start with the home inspection summary section, but do not stop there.

 Step 1: Read the summary like a triage list

-The summary is supposed to highlight the items the inspector considers most important.
-That doesn’t automatically mean the house is a bad buy—it just means those items deserve your attention first.
+The summary should highlight the items the inspector considers most important.
+However, that does not automatically mean the house is a bad buy.
+It means those items deserve your attention first.

 Step 2: Sort findings into three buckets

-When we help first-time buyers interpret an inspection, we usually sort everything into:
+When we help first-time buyers interpret an inspection, we usually sort everything into three groups:

 - Safety issues (highest priority)